fotahub/fotahub-device-sdk-esp32/docs/getting-started/thingshadow.md

 aws iot-data publish --topic \$aws/things/<Your AWS IoT thing>/shadow/update --cli-binary-format raw-in-base64-out --payload '{"state":{"desired":{"newVersion":"1.1","verificationData":"<checksum or signature>"}}}'
 ```

-3. Upon successful completion, the board will be restarted with the new firmware version.
+3. Upon successful completion (typically after 1 minute or so), the board will be restarted with the new firmware version.
 You can verify that by
    * observing the red LED on your board which should end up blinking significantly faster than before
    * retrieving the shadow state document using the [aws iot-data get-thing-shadow](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/iot-data/get-thing-shadow.html) command as follows and checking whether it reflects the new firmware version as the currently running version: